David-OConnor/lin-alg/README.md

 It also includes `f64x4`.
 We are waiting to add 512-bit wide types until their operations are in stable rust.
 Hopefully soon!

 We take this approach so this library will work on stable rust.
 We'll remove these when `core::simd` is stable.

+This lib also includes `pack` and `unpack` utility functions for converting slices of `f32`, `Vec3`, `Quaternion` etc between SIMD and normal values, taking care of padding the last chunk.

 ## CUDA (GPU)